-ESTONIA LATVIA LITHUANIA Remote work Remote work is voluntary and subject to agreement between the employer and employee.
-Any rules relating to remote work can be communicated with such an agreement.
-The employer remains fully liable for the occupational health and safety of employees working remotely unless certain measures are taken.
-As much as possible, considering the nature of remote work, the employer must assess the risks of the nature of the work and the working environment, and apply measures to counter such health risks.
-The employer must instruct the employee before the commencement of remote work and ensure that proper work equipment is available.
-Remote work is voluntary and subject to agreement between the employer and employee.
+ESTONIA LATVIA LITHUANIA

+Remote work is voluntary and subject to agreement Remote work is voluntary and subject to agreement Remote work may be assigned at the between the employer and employee.
 Any rules relating to remote work can be communicated with such an agreement, including who and how will cover remote-work-related costs.
 In case of there being no specific agreement, the general rule is that the employer has to cover all remote-work-related costs.

+Remote work is voluntary and subject to agreement between the employer and employee.
+Any rules relating to remote work can be communicated with such an agreement.

+The employer remains liable for the occupational health and safety of employees working remotely, unless the employer has taken certain steps, for example has conducted a risk assessment of the remote workplace and instructed remote employees regarding safe working practices.

 The employer remains liable for the occupational health and safety of employees working remotely.
 The employer should therefore conduct a risk assessment of the remote workplace and instruct employees working remotely regarding safe working practices.

 Remote work may be assigned at the request of the employee or by agreement of the parties.

-Some employee groups (e.g. pregnant employees, employees who recently gave birth or are breastfeeding, employees raising a child under eight years old, single parents of a child under 14 years old or a disabled child under 18 years old, disabled employees, employees with health issues etc.) have the right to demand remote work (even fully remote work), and the employer must grant such a request unless it can be demonstrated that this would entail unreasonable costs due to production necessity or the specifics of the organisation of work.
+Some employee groups (e.g. pregnant employees, employees who recently gave birth or are breastfeeding, employees raising a child under eight years old, single parents of a child under 14 years old or a disabled child under 18 years old, employees with disability, employees with health issues etc.) have the right to demand remote work (even fully remote work), and the employer must grant such a request unless it can be demonstrated that this would entail unreasonable costs due to production necessity or the specifics of the organisation of work.

 The employer must compensate additional remote work costs incurred by employees.

 When assigning remote work, requirements for the workplace (if such exist), the work equipment provided, the procedure for its provision, the rules for using work equipment, and other relevant information shall be established in writing.

 The employer remains liable for the occupational health and safety of employees working remotely.
-The employer should therefore conduct a risk assessment of the remote workplace and instruct remote employees regarding safe remote working. practices.
+The employer should therefore conduct a risk assessment of the remote workplace and instruct remote employees regarding safe remote working practices.
 It is also noteworthy that remote work from abroad may trigger taxation transfer to another state.

-We can help you with:

-Collective Employment Relations

-- Information and consultation with different types of employee representative bodies - o Collective bargaining negotiations and agreements - o Collective disputes and strikes - o Collective lay-offs - o Establishment of and cooperation with European Works Councils - Employee participation in cross-border mergers and SEs

-Employment Disputes

-- o Employment termination disputes

-- o Remuneration and bonus disputes

-- o Relationships with employee representatives

-- o Employment contract reclassification

-- o Usage of agency workers

-- Compliance with post-employment covenants (trade secrets, prohibition of competition)

-- O Disputes related to material liability by employees

-- o Collective relationships

-Management & Executive Contracts and Incentives

-- o Contracts for resident and non-resident managers - o Short- and long-term incentive plans - o Stock option programmes - O Secondments from and to the Baltic states - Recalling board members and terminating board member contracts - o Benefits and severance packages - o Restrictive covenants - o Management rights and obligations, disputes

-Migration & Relocation

-- O Work permits

-- o Residence permits

-- o Visas

-- o EU Blue Cards

-- o Migration formalities

-- o Diploma recognition

-- o Migration disputes
+Remote work

-Sorainen Employment Team
+Leaders of the Sorainen Employment Team